Preparing your first bikepacking trip – Practical guide

 How do I find routes for a bikepacking trip?

-The chosen route, commonly known as the trace, can be on road or gravel.
-Gravel routes are generally a mix of road and trail.
-The technicality of gravel depends on the region you choose.
-Don’t forget, on gravel you can always put your foot down!
+The chosen route, commonly referred to as the “trace,” can be on road or gravel.
+Gravel routes are generally a mix of road and trails.
+The technical difficulty of gravel riding depends on the region chosen.
+Don’t forget—on a gravel ride, you can always get off your bike!

 The easiest way to get started is to retrieve existing traces: